RIckConsole/pyver/README.md

 pyver makes switching between python versions simple!

+pyver will help you easliy set the `python` binary to whichever python version you have installed

 ## Installation

 If you have your go environment setup correctly you can use this one-liner: